cjrace/gss-chart-colours/colour_palette_guidance.md

 While we have suggested a standard palette to follow here, there may be reasons for diverging from this.
 The key factors to consider when building a custom palette for charts are:

-- Contrast ratios of at least 3:1 between adjacent colours
+* Contrast ratios of at least 3:1 between adjacent colours
-- Colour blindness compatibility between colours
+* Colour blindness compatibility between colours
-- Whether it still works when converted to black and white
+* Whether it still works when converted to black and white

-### Tools for assessing accessibility of chart colours
+### Tools for assessing an alternative colour palette

-Contrast ratios can be tested using [webaim]
+* Contrast ratios can be tested using [webaim]

-Colourblindnees accesibility can be tested using [adobe]
+* Colourblindnees accesibility can be tested using [adobe]

-Black and white versions can be created by ? and tested by ?
+* Black and white versions can be created by ? and tested by ? <-- Hannah Thomas: this information needs to be added in - does anyone know of a tool we could signpost to? -->